-Warning: Such forecasts are not a reliable indicator of future performance.
+Warning: The figures refer to the past.
+Past performance is not a reliable indicator of future results.

 Warning: The return may increase or decrease as a result of currency fluctuations.